dsyer/spring-boot-memory-blog/README.md

 They are all competing for memory resources so it takes them all a while to start, which is fair enough.
-Once they all start they serve theire home pages quite efficiently (51ms latency over LAN at 99th percentile).
+Once they all start they serve their home pages quite efficiently (51ms latency over a crappy LAN at 99th percentile).
 Once they are up and running, stopping and starting one of the processes is relatively quick (a few seconds not a few minutes).

 The VSZ numbers from `ps` are off the scale (as expected).
 The RSS